axuew/permission_manager/README.md

 ```

 #### Configuration Values
-To function, the permission manager needs the names of your user, role, and permission models, as well as the primary key names for each.
+To function, the permission manager needs the class names of your user, role, and permission models, as well as the primary key names for each.
 Additionally, if you'd like to set a different name for the administrator/root role, set ROOT_ROLE.
 All current config keys and default values are below:

 - USER_MODEL_NAME: "User"
 - USER_TABLE_NAME: "users"